Qianjiangsaurus: Paleoecology

-The discovery of Qianjiangsaurus provides further support for several faunal similarities between the Zhengyang Formation of China and the Djadokhta and Baruungoyot formations of Mongolia.
-These dinosaur parallels may indicate a faunal interchange between the two regions during the end of the Late Cretaceous, from the late Campanian–early Maastrichtian.
-While absolute dates have yet to be determined for the Zhengyang Formation, it was likely deposited during this time.

 Qianjiangsaurus is the first distinct dinosaur taxon to be named from the Zhengyang Formation.
 Fragmentary specimens belonging to unnamed titanosaurs and theropods (including tyrannosauroids and putative carnosaurs) have also been found.
 Since large-scale excavations had not occurred in the region until 2022, additional specimens—such as ornithomimosaurs, therizinosauroids, oviraptorosaurs as seen in coeval formations—may be found in the future.